Mikaator/AkaiApcMiniMk2Controller/README.md

 ![Logo](src/logo.png)

-A powerful and feature-rich control software for the AKAI APC mini mk2 MIDI controller, developed with significant assistance from AI (Claude).
+A powerful and feature-rich control software for the AKAI APC mini mk2 MIDI controller to enhance usabillity with dot2 on PC or other Lighting Software.

 ## 🚨 Important Notice

-This software was developed in collaboration with AI (specifically Claude by Anthropic).
+This software was developed in collaboration with AI.
 While this enabled rapid development and sophisticated features, it's important to acknowledge the AI's contribution.

 ## ⚖️ Copyright and License